finos/FDC3/docs/api/ref/DesktopAgent.md

 ```ts
 addIntentListener(intent: string, handler: IntentHandler): Listener;
 ```
 Adds a listener for incoming Intents from the Agent.
-The handler function may return void or a promise that should resolve to a context object representing any data that should be returned to app that raised the intent.
-If an error is thrown by the handler function, the promise returned is rejected, or a promise is not returned then the Desktop Agent MUST reject the promise returned by the `getResult()` function of the `IntentResolution`.
+The handler function may return void or a promise that should resolve to an `IntentResult`, which is either a `Context` object, representing any data that should be returned, or a `Channel` over which data responses will be sent.
+The IntentResult will be returned to app that raised the intent via the `IntentResolution` and retrieved from it using the `getResult()` function.
+If an error is thrown by the handler function, the promise returned is rejected, resolves to an invalid type, or a promise is not returned then the Desktop Agent MUST reject the promise returned by the `getResult()` function of the `IntentResolution`.

+The `PrivateChannel` type is provided to support synchronisation of data transmitted over returned channels, by allowing both parties to listen for events denoting subscription and unsubscription from the returned channel. `PrivateChannels` are only retrievable via raising an intent.

 #### Examples